johncch/MusicSynthesizer/readme.txt

 1. Summary
-The PadSynth music synthesizer offers an innovative input interface, which is based on a multi touch paradigm for sound synthesis.
+The Music Synthesizer is a multi-touch interface that can generate simple and fun sound waves.

-2. Tested on API 1.6.
-Targeting API 2.0 for Multitouch, pending device availability.
+1. Tested on Android API 2.1 update 1.
+Compatible with API 2.0 and above.

-2. Developed on MacOS, Tested on T-Mobile G1 with Android 1.6
+2. Developed on MacOS, Tested on HTC Hero with 2.1.

 3. No dependencies

-4. Currently only the XYPad works with the Y axis hard coded to map the frequency of the oscillator.
-The other work in progress is the Wave form selection which can be accessed by clicking on Config2, The Sine and Saw wave works but the Triangle and Square waves produce a white noise like sound which I am unable to debug despite spending many hours on it.
-This version is highly incomplete.
-However, the design of this software is modular, and hence features can be slowly added as we move on and iron out more bugs.
+4. The source code is feature complete as far as this release is concerned.
+There needs to be some tuning on the filters to better improve performance.
+There is also room for improving the performance and battery drain for the application.
+If you find any bugs, please write to johncch at gmail dot com:w

 5. Authors: Veronica Borges (vborges), Pablo Bariola (pbariola), Chong Han Chua (chuachoh).

 The source code is available at http://github.com/johncch/MusicSynthesizer